2nd Mounted Division

-The 2nd Mounted Division was a yeomanry (Territorial Army cavalry) division that served in the First World War.
+The 2nd Mounted Division was a yeomanry (Territorial Force cavalry) division that served in the First World War.
 At the outbreak of war it was assigned to defence of the Norfolk coast.
 In March 1915 it formed a 2nd Line (Note: In accordance with the Territorial and Reserve Forces Act 1907 (7 Edw.
 7, c.9) which brought the Territorial Force into being, the TF was intended to be a home defence force for service during wartime and members could not be compelled to serve outside the country.
 However, on the outbreak of war on 4 August 1914, many members volunteered for Imperial Service.
 Therefore, TF units were split into 1st Line (liable for overseas service) and 2nd Line (home service for those unable or unwilling to serve overseas) units.
 2nd Line units performed the home defence role, although in fact most of these were also posted abroad in due course.
 Likewise, existing pre-war formations (brigades and divisions) formed duplicate 2nd Lines with the same structure as their 1st Line parents.) duplicate of itself, the 2/2nd Mounted Division.
 Leaving the 2/2nd on coastal defence, it then fought at Gallipoli from April to December 1915, under the command of Major General William Peyton, before being disbanded in January 1916.

 A different 2nd Mounted Division, was formed in Egypt in 1918 from the Indian elements of the 5th Cavalry Division in France, but then renumbered as the 5th Cavalry Division, served in Palestine and was a part of the Palestine Occupation Force.